jacobitosuperstar/jacobitosuperstar.github.io/content/posts/nepobabies/index.en.md

 the http method that it will accept, otherwise we will only receive `405` responses.

-Knowin all of this, the way on which you create your custom base view, is through multiple inheritance, between the `BaseMixin` class and the `View` class, where we will define the http method that our view will receive and the processing needed to send back a response.
+Knowing all of this, the way on which you create your custom base view, is through multiple inheritance, between the `BaseMixin` and the `View` class, where we will define the http method that our view will receive and the processing needed to send back a response.

 Personally I like to create singular class-based views with singular HTTP